-Figure 2: A comparison of the Bayes factors comparing the FFI model to the LCA model for each subject.
+Fig. 2.
+The Bayes factors comparing the FFI model to the LCA model for each subject.
 Subjects have been ranked in increasing order, where a higher Bayes factor corresponds to greater evidence for the FFI model.
 The point of indifference between the two models is represented as the dashed horizontal line at zero.